hipdac-lab/PPOPP23-TDC/README.md

 ### 2.2.3 End-to-end performance comparison among pure cuDNN on original models, pure cuDNN on TK compressed models, and TK compressed models.

 In our paper, we claim that (1) TDC oralce and modeling end2end achieve 1.57X/1.45X ~ 3.41X/3.02X speedup compared with original models with pure cuDNN; (2) TDC oralce and modeling end2end achieve 1.04X/0.96X ~ 2.22X/1.95X speedup compared with TK compressed models with pure cuDNN; and (3) TDC oralce and modeling end2end achieve 1.09X/1.05X ~ 1.51X/1.41X speedup compare with TK compressed models with TVM kernels.
+Refer to figure 8.

 You will get the third table like below, each model has two rows - the first one is header and the second one is runtime.